UCSF-CBI/c4/docs/about/roadmap.md

 ### Accounts

-* [ ] All TIPCC users should start migration to C4
+* [ ] All TIPCC users should start migrating to C4

 ### Software